Relief Factor Review

 The negativity doesn’t stop there, as the Better Business Bureau holds over 35 complaints with a 1.68/5 star rating.
 In addition, a majority of customers complained of its deceptive ordering process and ineffective products.

 Based on what we’ve gathered so far, this Relief Factor is wary of recommending this brand.
 This is partially due to the lack of testimonials online.
-Coupled with its past controversy and poor ratings on BBB, it seems that this company might be one to skip.
+Coupled with its past controversy and poor ratings on BBB, this company might be one to skip.

 Is Relief Factor Worth It?